Reading for Racers

 Each year we present the Coastal 181 award in conjunction with NEAR, the New England Auto Racing Hall of Fame.
 The award goes to an individual who has made strong and continuing contributions to auto racing.
 This year the award was given at Speedway EXPO, and the recipient was Wes Pettengill of Salisbury, MA.
 Wes has been active with the supermodifieds for many seasons and recently has hosted a series of fabulously popular banquets called “Legends of Auto Racing.”
 Standing, left to right, are Racing Historian R.A.
 Silvia, Lew Boyd, and Wes Pettengill.
 Kneeling are NEAR President Pete Newsham, left, and author Bones Bourcier.

 That’s 16-year-old Bethany Viets, a student from East Granby, CT.
 Daughter of long-time racer Scott Viets, Bethany has been looking really good on the dirt at Whip City.
 For ’08 she will be aboard Charlie Gunther’s midget.
 At Speedway EXPO, Bethany tried on a few modifieds for size.
-She said she did like the #181, but admitted that she hopes her first full-sized ride will not once have been driven by dinasours!
+She said she did like the #181, but admitted that she hopes her first full-sized ride will not once have been driven by dinosaurs!

 Coastal 181 launched our most recent book, ED OTTO – NASCAR’s Silent Partner, at the Indigo Lakes Golf Club in Daytona Beach as a part of Speedweeks 2008.
 Written by Otto’s son Edgar and journalist Joann Biondi, it details the dramatic contributions Otto made to the development of motorsports in the United States.
 Quite the group of racing luminaries showed up for the party, including Crocky Wright, Ralph Liguori, Rex White, Bill Wimble, and Frankie Schneider.
 In this photo that’s Jim France on the right with the book, Edgar Otto, co-author Joann Biondi, and Edgar’s wife Nina.